rich-at-thinkful/ft-curric-gists/fundamentals/oop.md

 >**ASIDE:** Methods that would be appropriate for use with multiple objects can also exist.
 An OOP concept called **polymorphism** refers to this practice, among other things.

 We only expect this app to have one `store`, but what happens when we anticipate creating many objects?
-In the Shopping List app, we frequently create, edit, and remove items in the list.
+In the Shopping List app, we intend to have many items in our list.
 The `item` sounds like a perfect candidate for a **factory**, which we learned about in the earlier Object drills.

 ```javascript
 const createItem = function(itemName) {